Amalfi Coast Walking Tour

 Starting from the centre of town we walk out to a monastery that has a view point looking out to the Faraglioni, the towering rocks emerging from the sea which are such a distinctive feature of Capri.

 We then have a lunch break before heading out to the Villa Jovis.
-Passing a series of luxury villas and gardens, you pass through the outskirts of town and reach the ancient Roman site.
+Passing a series of luxury villas and gardens, you head through the outskirts of town and reach the ancient Roman site.
 The Villa Jovis was the largest and most sumptuous of the island's 12 Roman villas and Tiberius's main Capri residence.
 A vast pleasure complex, now reduced to ruins, it famously pandered to the emperor's debauched tastes, and included imperial quarters and extensive bathing areas set in dense gardens and woodland.

 The stairway behind the villa leads to the 330m-high Salto di Tiberio (Tiberius's Leap), a sheer cliff from where, as the story goes, Tiberius had out-of-favour subjects hurled into the sea.
 Today Tiberius's Leap is worth a look for the view.